Great Divergence: Coal

 The distribution of coal deposits shaped industrial development in Britain.

 In metallurgy and steam engines the Industrial Revolution made extensive use of coal and coke – as cheaper, more plentiful and more efficient than wood and charcoal.
 Coal-fired steam engines also operated in the railways and in shipping, revolutionizing transport in the early 19th century.
 Kenneth Pomeranz drew attention to differences in the availability of coal between West and East.
 Due to regional climate, European coal mines were wetter, and deep mines did not become practical until the introduction of the Newcomen steam engine to pump out groundwater.
 In mines in the arid northwest of China, ventilation to prevent explosions was much more difficult.

 Another difference involved geographic distance; although China and Europe had comparable mining technologies, the distances between the economically developed regions and coal deposits differed vastly.
 The largest coal deposits in China are located in the northwest, within reach of the Chinese industrial core during the Northern Song (960–1127).
-During the 11th century China developed sophisticated technologies to extract and use coal for energy, leading to soaring iron production.
+During the 11th century, China developed sophisticated technologies to extract and use coal for energy, leading to soaring iron production.
 The southward population shift between the 12th and 14th centuries resulted in new centers of Chinese industry far from the major coal deposits.
 Some small coal deposits were available locally, though their use was sometimes hampered by government regulations.
-In contrast, Britain contained some of the largest coal deposits in Europe – all within a relatively compact island.
+In contrast, Britain contained some of the largest coal deposits in Europe and already used more coal than wood even before the Industrial Revolution began.

-The centrality of coal to Industrial revolution was criticized by Gregory Clark and David Jacks, who show that coal could be substituted without much loss of national income.
-Similarly Deirdre N. McCloskey says that coal could easily have been imported to Britain from other countries.
+The centrality of coal to the Industrial Revolution was criticized by Gregory Clark and David Jacks, who show that coal could be substituted without much loss of national income.
+Similarly, Deirdre N. McCloskey says that coal could easily have been imported to Britain from other countries.
 Moreover, the Chinese could move their industries closer to coal reserves.